sanjib/git-contributing/README.md

 Some more test content.
 The fix/merge branch was pulled in develop.
 This file is continued to be updated in test/merge.

+Final test content for this round of experiments.
+The develop branch was also merged with test/merge.